perladvent/perldotcom/content/article/xs-utility-routines-that-are-good-to-know.md

         PUSHs(sv_2mortal(newSViv(1)));
       }

-This function returns true if the scalar contains UTF-8 data _and_ it is downgrade-able to ASCII.
+This function returns false if the scalar contains data that is not downgrade-able to ASCII, otherwise it returns true.
 It does that by using the `sv_utf8_downgrade` function, which accepts the scalar and a boolean value indicating if it's ok to fail.
 As the second argument is `TRUE`, the function simply returns false if the scalar is not downgrade-able (otherwise it would `croak`).

 ### References